Estimated Reading Time: 6 Minutes

 Manzanas Escarchadas

 Las Manzanas Escarchadas are candy apples.
-They are mostly sold at the Fiestas de Zapote at Christmas time.
+They are primarily sold at the Fiestas de Zapote during the Christmas season.
 Ticos like sweet delicacies like candy apples and maní garapiñada a lot.

 Mani Garapiñado

 El Mani Garapiñado is an almond and hazelnut-covered peanut.
-It is sold at the Fiestas de Zapote at Christmas time and can also be found in the grocery store.
+It is sold at the Fiestas de Zapote during the Christmas season and is also available in grocery stores.

 Churros

-The Costa Rican churros served during the Fiestas de Zapote are usually not filled and covered in sugar.
+The Costa Rican churros served during the Fiestas de Zapote are typically unfilled and covered in sugar.
 Often, there is also a choice of caramel or chocolate-filled churros.

 Grapes and Apples

 Ticos eat grapes and apples, uvas y manzanas, like crazy during Christmas.
-It is customary for companies to give their employees a Christmas basket with grapes, apples, Christmas cake, and other delicacies.
-I have not been able to find out where this tradition comes from.
+It is customary for companies to provide employees with a Christmas basket containing grapes, apples, Christmas cake, and other delicacies.
+I have not been able to determine the origin of this tradition.
 Also, 12 grapes are used for their wishes on New Year’s Eve, but more about that in another blog.

 I hope you can eat traditional Costa Rican Christmas food with friends and family without going native.
-Although I can assure you that making tamales is a happening and a lot of fun.
+I can assure you that making tamales is a rewarding and enjoyable experience.

 Buen provecho and happy holidays!
-In conclusion, do NOT forget to pay your housekeeper and gardener their aguinaldo and wish them happy holidays too!
+In conclusion, do NOT forget to pay your housekeeper and gardener their aguinaldo and wish them happy holidays as well!

 Feel free to comment on this blog and share this article on your social media.
 Would you like to learn more about buying property in Costa Rica?
 Then request a Zoom meeting with me now.